 The packrat in me wanted to save the playbills.
 John argued they were an embarrassment.
-I counterargued that they deserved to be scanned.
+I counterargued they deserved to be scanned.
 “That’s your lookout,” John replied.
 “Afterward, shred them.”
 He regarded the destruction of playwrighting incompetence as a civic duty.
-After a cuppa, I returned to the subject.
+After adjourning for a cuppa, I returned to the attack.
 The playbills were evidence, I told him.
-Some Sherlock, materializing down the road, could use them to crack the case of his abduction.
+Some Sherlock materializing down the road could use them to crack the case of his abduction.
 This angle elicited a palpable waver, but since it relied on a contingency, he did not fold.
 I pulled out my smoking gun: Several actors and actresses in the lists of characters had become Sirs and Dames.
 Even a playwright or two.
 Insincerely, John applauded my defense of the playbills.

 Boy Golfer (1960), British Pathé